 Standard permissions model

 Tip: Details about the Axiell Collections Model Application, including identifying which version is running in your environment, can be found here.
 Full details about the Standard Model (Model Application 6.0) can be found here.

-This approach simplifies the permissions model, tightens security by requiring users to be a member of at least one predefined role in order to access Axiell Collections, and eliminates the need to build a permissions model from the ground up as has been the case in the past.
+This approach simplifies the permissions model, tightens security by requiring users to be a member of at least one predefined group in order to access Axiell Collections, and eliminates the need to build a permissions model from the ground up as has been the case in the past.

-Note: The method for assigning users to roles in Axiell DesignerClosed A tool for designing, creating, customizing and managing Axiell Collections applications and databases, broadly speaking, the Axiell Collections Model Application.
+Note: The method for assigning users to groups in Axiell DesignerClosed A tool for designing, creating, customizing and managing Axiell Collections applications and databases, broadly speaking, the Axiell Collections Model Application.
 As well as managing databases, including user access and permissions, Designer is used for such tasks as translating field labels, tooltips, values in drop lists, etc. is unchanged (and Application Administrators with access to this tool will continue to use it).
 It is anticipated however that a user access rights management tool will be made available in Axiell Collections itself in a future release, further decreasing reliance on Axiell Designer for user and permissions management.

+Standard permissions model